Circular migration: Determinants

 Work is an important factor in determining the duration and frequency of the migration.
 The circular nature allows for a migrant worker to take advantage of employment opportunities in both the origin and destination countries, as they become available.
 The economy and job opportunities of the location of origin are often an important determinant of migration.
 In addition, circular migration is influenced by labor market segmentation, because the working populations in many high-income countries are less likely to be employed in low-wage and low-status jobs, instead leaving these positions to migrants.
 Employers often look for the cheapest labor in areas with little connection to the potential destination markets, and this expanding labor frontier is slowly linking the most rural of areas with urban centers.
 Furthermore, the variety of occupations in the international labor market has increased.
 For example, in many middle-income countries, migrants provide much of the labor in the agricultural, construction, and domestic service industries.

 Several factors may determine the extent to which circular migration is impactful upon the return of the migrant.
-First, the size of the returning population is important, as large numbers of migrants may form a critical mass necessary for true change to occur.
-Second, the duration of the absence of the migrants is influential, as too short of an absence brings little change and too long of an absence leads to difficulties in readjustment.
-Third, it is important to consider social class, as the elite may have a greater impact than unskilled workers.
+Firstly, the size of the returning population is important, as large numbers of migrants may form a critical mass necessary for true change to occur.
+Secondly, the duration of the absence of the migrants is influential, as too short of an absence brings little change and too long of an absence leads to difficulties in readjustment.
+Thirdly, it is important to consider social class, as the elite may have a greater impact than unskilled workers.
 Fourth, the extent to which the origin and destination areas are different can have an effect, as those who migrate to metropolitan areas will have a greater impact if returning to an urban rather than a rural area.
 Lastly, the quantity and quality of the skills that the migrant acquires while abroad can determine the impact of migration.

 Not everyone is able to maintain transnational lives.
-Those who have secure residential status in both the home and host countries are better able to travel between the two without concern for legal status.
+Those who have secure residential status in both the home and the host countries can better travel between them without concern for legal status.
 In terms of who migrates, circular migrant workers are more likely to be male, have primary education, and come from more rural and less developed areas.
 Education, gender, age, and the reasons for return from the first migration all affect the choice of migration form.
 In addition, circular migration rates are high among the poor.